Logging In

 Note

 When you connect to a login node for the first time or when its SSH key changes, your SSH client will show you the new fingerprint (and the old one if it changed).
-If it is your first time connecting to the node, it will ask you to check the fingerprint and accept it if it is correct.
+If it is your first time connecting to the node, it will ask you to check the fingerprint and accept it if it’s correct.
 If it has changed, it will tell you that you need to delete the old key in ~/.ssh/known_hosts.
 With OpenSSH’s client, it will print the line number of the line to be deleted and often a command you can use to remove the offending line/s more easily.
-After that, you be able to confirm the SSH key on the next login with the fingerprints from the table above.
+You can also use ssh-keygen -R to remove outdated hostkeys.

 Example Logins with OpenSSH